Catster logo

 If you’ve ever looked up from a leisurely lunch to find your cat eyeballing your meal, you know our feline friends can give dogs a run for their money when it comes to begging.
 Before you give in and share your sandwich, however, you should find out whether it’s safe to do so.
 Can cats eat lunch meat?

-Yes, deli meat can make a fine treat for your cat in moderation but cannot replace a balanced diet.
+Yes, cats can deli meat in moderation as an occasional snack, but it cannot replace a balanced diet.
 In this article, we’ll let you know how to safely include lunch meat in your cat’s diet, as well as some other human food that’s okay for them to eat.

-Deli Meat and Cats: The Pros and Cons
+Can Cats Eat Deli Meat?
+The Pros and Cons

 All meat, including deli meat, is high in protein.
 Cats are true carnivores, meaning they are adapted to absorb and digest nutrients from animal sources most efficiently.
 If you’re going to give your cat treats, it’s a good idea to make sure they offer some nutritional value, as well as taste, and lunch meat fits into this category.